Captive Care and Husbandry of Indigos and Cribos

 Many animals in the US pet trade have brown tails and don’t fit into most people’s minds as a “classic” blacktail or a “classic” unicolor, but some sort of an undesirable intermediate.
 Their beauty is in the eye of the beholder.
 Some insist on the classic look, while others are content with the browntailed look as it is also a naturally occurring look in wild caught animals.

 Yellowtail Cribos are the longest of the Drymarchon genus and have been recorded at lengths of over ten feet.
-They have a more slender build, and on average, tend to be the most aggressive of all drymarchon.
+They have a more slender build, and on average, tend to be the most aggressive of all Drymarchon.
 They have an extremely large range throughout most of South America and their appearance can be highly variable.
 Wild caught imports are commonly available in the United States and are generally cheaper that captive bred specimens.
+However, wild-caught snakes tend to be more aggressive, and are often heavily parasitized.
 Most breeders try to accentuate the brightness and the amount of yellow in the snake.
 People tend to look for a bright yellow head and for the yellow on the tail to extend up towards the midsection of the body.

 Wild Caught Imports

-However, yellowtails, blacktails, and unicolors are imported into the US on a fairly regular basis.
+Yellowtails and regularly imported and blacktails and unicolors are imported to a lesser degree.
 Many people are tempted to purchase a wild caught cribo because they are cheaper, and adults are more readily available.
 However, these advantages are offset by a few serious concerns.
 Wild caught cribos are often heavily parasitized and will require treatment upon acquisition.
 If you choose to purchase a wild-caught animal, count on having your animal treated for internal and external parasites- preferably by an experienced reptile veterinarian.
 The import should also be fully quarantined from the rest of your collection until its health can be completely stabilized.

 One of the frequent concerns over working with wild caught reptiles is the uncertainty over what type of care the animal has been receiving prior to your acquisition.
 There can often be a significant amount of time between when the animal was captured and the time you acquire it.
 As will be discussed below, indigos and cribos can be extremely sensitive to dehydration, and if an animal is kept without water for a period of time, long-term health problems can develop as a consequence.
 Wild caught cribos are often severely dehydrated as well as parasitized upon importation into the US.